ZoeMildon/3D-faults/README.md

 The down-dip extent of the rupture can be controlled by changing the `rupture_depth` variable.
 The default is that the location of maximum slip is at the centre of the fault.
 However the location of maximum slip can be changed with the `vertical centre` and `horizontal centre` spinners.
 1. The whole fault slips.
 This assumes the slip is zero at the base, zero at the edges and a specified proportion of maximum slip reaches the surface.
 2. A segment, which is specified by the user, slips.
 The segment is defined by two distances from one of the faults end (the 'start' point).
-As the start of the fault is arbitrary, it is indicated with a black circle on the overview map.
+As the start of the fault is arbitrary, it is indicated with a black circle on the overview map (the start is always the western end of the fault).
 Make sure that the specified horizontal center of the slip distribution is within the specified segment.

 Alternatively, slip distributions can be manually assigned to each element in the Coulomb input file created from running this code.